-Note: In Parallels Desktop for Mac Pro Edition, you can also share your Dropbox for Business, Box and OneDrive for Business folders with Windows.
+Note: In Parallels Desktop for Mac Pro Edition, you can also share your Dropbox for Business folders with Windows.

-- 1 If you haven't already, set up iCloud, Dropbox, or Google Drive in macOS. - 2 Start Windows (p.
-30). - 3 Do one of the following: - Click the Parallels icon II in the menu bar and choose Configure. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure. - 4 Click Options and select Sharing > Share Mac. - 5 Select Share cloud folders with Windows.
+- 1 If you haven't already, set up iCloud, Dropbox, or Google Drive in macOS.

+- 2 Start Windows (p.
+31).

+- 3 Do one of the following:

+- Click the Parallels icon

+In the menu bar and choose Configure.

+- If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure.

+- 4 Click Options and select Sharing > Share Mac.

+- 5 Select Share cloud folders with Windows.